Applications are open for Fall 2021. Click here to apply UCR Graduate School Application.

-In making recommendations to our Graduate Division, complete files are evaluated, including research experience, institution attended, GPA, and GRE scores.
-Demonstrated ability to conduct independent research and letters of recommendation are given substantial weight in addition to solid GPA and GRE scores.
-[Notes: (a) if you have taken the GRE multiple times, we will consider your highest score; (b) we mostly consider your GPA for your last two years of study. (c) undergraduate physics core classes are required including upper division quantum mechanics, electricity & magnetism, and mechanics].
+In making recommendations to our Graduate Division, complete files are evaluated, including research experience, institution attended, and GPA.
+Demonstrated ability to conduct independent research and letters of recommendation are given substantial weight in addition to solid GPA.
+[Notes: (a) we mostly consider your GPA for your last two years of study. (b) undergraduate physics core classes are required including upper division quantum mechanics, electricity & magnetism, and mechanics].

-We aim to recruit ~25 Ph.D. students for Fall 2018, including 8-10 international students.
-We typically receive around 300 Ph.D. applications.
+We typically receive over 300 Ph.D. applications.
 The vast majority of Ph.D. students we admit receive fellowship packages and are fully supported.
-Ph.D. students are admitted without preference for their advisors or field.
 First year students take Physics 288, which introduces them to the research being performed in the department.
 Students are then asked to find an initial advisor before the beginning of their third quarter and an official advisor before the end of their second year of study.

 In order to apply, complete the official UCR Graduate School Application and consult the Graduate Division Admissions for further information.
 Incomplete applications cannot be forwarded to the Graduate Division for fellowship and/or admission consideration.
 Mail received during the holidays will be properly delivered to our office.